FIVE MOST SURPRISING FINDS

 Purpose Built Communities / Atlanta Housing Authority

 The East Lake story is where it began.
 In the early 1990s, the East Lake Meadows public housing project in Atlanta was one of the most dangerous places in the city — crime rate eighteen times the national average, only 5% of fifth-graders meeting state math standards.
-Tom Cousins proposed a radical intervention:
+Tom Cousins proposed a radical intervention.

 Purpose Built Communities has taken this model and adapted it for communities from New Orleans to Indianapolis to Omaha.
-The core principles remain constant: mixed-income housing to break the concentration of poverty.
-A high-quality cradle-to-career education pipeline — meaning support from birth through first job.
-Community wellness programming.
-And long-term commitment measured in decades, not grant cycles.
+The core principles remain constant — mixed-income housing to break the concentration of poverty, a high-quality cradle-to-career education pipeline (meaning support from birth through first job), community wellness programming, and long-term commitment measured in decades, not grant cycles.

-Dudley Street: The Community That Seized Its Own Land
+Dudley Street — The Community That Seized Its Own Land

-In Roxbury and North Dorchester, two of Boston’s poorest neighborhoods, the Dudley Street Neighborhood Initiative accomplished something that may be unique in American urban history: residents organized themselves, confronted both the city government and private developers, and won the right to control the development of their own neighborhood through a community land trust (Medoff & Sklar, Streets of Hope, South End Press, 1994).
+In Roxbury and North Dorchester, two of Boston’s poorest neighborhoods, the Dudley Street Neighborhood Initiative accomplished something that may be unique in American urban history.
+Residents organized themselves, confronted both the city government and private developers, and won the right to control the development of their own neighborhood through a community land trust (Medoff & Sklar, Streets of Hope, South End Press, 1994).

-The DSNI model addresses what may be the most persistent problem in neighborhood revitalization: displacement.
+The DSNI model addresses what may be the most persistent problem in neighborhood revitalization — displacement.
 When a neighborhood improves — when crime drops, schools get better, property values rise — the people who lived through the worst years are often priced out of the benefits.
 The community land trust prevents this by separating land ownership from building ownership.
 Homeowners can sell their houses, but the land stays in community hands.
 That keeps prices affordable permanently.

 “The Harlem Children’s Zone proved that a 97-block area in one of the poorest neighborhoods in America could produce educational outcomes that rival the wealthiest suburbs.
 The only question is why it has not been replicated in every city.”